nowackig/ShiftKey/readme.md

 ### Overview

-In this coding simulation you are being asked to develop the backend for ‘Trax’ - a milage tracking application developed using Laravel 9, Vue.js 2 and Vuetify.js.
+In this coding simulation you are being asked to develop the backend for “Trax”.
+Trax is a hypothetical web application that allows its users to track the number of miles traveled in their cars.

 The front-end of the application has already been developed and consists of the following features:

 - User registration and authentication (Note: No back-end work is required for user management.
 This work is already complete.)
-- Ability for a logged in user to add a car to Trax
+- Ability for a logged-in user to add car to Trax
-- Ability for a logged in user to remove a car from Trax
+- Ability for a logged-in user to remove car from Trax
-- Ability for a logged in user to view a list of all their cars
+- Ability for a logged-in user to view a list of all theirs cars
-- Ability for a logged in user to add a trip to Trax specifying which car was used.
+- Ability for a logged-in user to add trip to Trax and specify which car was used.
-- Ability for a logged in user to a view a list of all their trips
+- Ability for a logged-in user to a view a list of all their trips

 The frontend of the application currently makes requests to a set of mock endpoints implemented in-line in /routes/api.php, with each mock endpoint sending back statically defined JSON objects.
 It is your task to develop a